I Spit on Your Grave: Sequels and remake

 The film was followed by an unofficial sequel, Savage Vengeance (the title card on the film was misspelled as Savage Vengance) (1993) in which Camille Keaton (under the alias of Vickie Kehl for unknown reasons) reprises the role of Jennifer.
-However, no scenes from I Spit on Your Grave were used for the flashbacks.
-The film's runtime was only 65 minutes and received extremely negative reviews from critics and fans alike.

-CineTel Films acquired rights to remake I Spit on Your Grave, which had a Halloween 2010 worldwide theatrical release.
+CineTel Films acquired rights with the remake also titled I Spit on Your Grave, which had a Halloween 2010 worldwide theatrical release.
 The remake was produced by CineTel president and CEO Paul Hertzberg and Lisa Hansen, with Jeff Klein, Alan Ostroff, Gary Needle and Zarchi as executive producers.
 Steven R. Monroe directed, with newcomer Sarah Butler starring as Jennifer.
 The follow-up I Spit on Your Grave 2 was released on September 20, 2013, starring Jemma Dallender, Joe Absolom, Yavor Baharov, and Aleksandar Alekiov.
 It was directed by Steven R. Monroe and written by Thomas Fenton and Neil Elman.
-A second sequel, I Spit on Your Grave III: Vengeance Is Mine, arrived in 2015.
+A second sequel, I Spit on Your Grave III: Vengeance Is Mine, arrived in 2015, with Butler reprising her role as Jennifer.

 The official sequel I Spit on Your Grave: Deja Vu, directed by original director Meir Zarchi, was finished in October 2016 with Camille Keaton reprising her role as Jennifer Hills.